Donate to 80,000 Hours

 About us

-At 80,000 Hours, we provide research and support to help students, recent graduates, and others have high-impact careers.
+At 80,000 Hours, we provide research and support to help people have high-impact careers.

 Our goal is to get talented people working on the world’s most pressing problems.
 We focus on problems that threaten the long-term future, including risks from artificial intelligence and catastrophic pandemics.